versatica/mediasoup/doc/Building.md

 ### `make docker-run`

-Runs a container of the Docker image created with `make docker-build`.
+Runs a container of the Docker image created with `make docker`.
 It automatically executes a `bash` session in the `/mediasoup` directory, which is a Docker volume that points to the real `mediasoup` directory.